Shyan1943/p4/README.md

     iii.
 Create <styles.css> file inside the static folder iv.
 To use the static function inside Django templates by including `{%load static %}` CSS file inside the template
     v.
 At the template, link stylesheet by including {% static 'styles.css' %}

+### 13. Create models
+    i.
+Create a <Dg> model inside the "dgs/models.py" ii.
+At Gitpod terminal, enter `python3 manage.py makemigrations` to make migrations iii.
+At Gitpod terminal, enter `python3 manage.py migrate` to migrate iv.
+Register the model at dgs/admin.py
+    v.
+Log into the brower admin page, should see the <Dgs> model in the admin section